Krasobas/job4j_utilities/README.md

   - `regex` - search by regular expression.
 - `o` - write the result to a file.

-To create `find.jar` file use command below:
+:bulb: To create `find.jar` file use command below:

     mvn install -Pfind
 ---